Year C: The Solemnity of the Most Holy Body and Blood of Christ, Corpus Christi

 Discussion Questions:

-2. “Do this in memory of Me” goes far beyond the Eucharistic celebration.
-In what ways do you strive to keep Jesus’ memory and mission alive in the world?
+- “Do this in memory of Me” Beyond celebrating the Eucharistic, how do you strive to keep Jesus’ memory and mission alive in the day-to-day of life?

 Gospel Context